Surface Area of a Cone Calculator

 Imagine a cone without its base, made out of paper.
 You then roll it out so it lies flat on a table.
 You will get a shape like the one in the diagram above.
 It is a part (or a sector) of a larger circle, whose radius (l) is equal to the slant height of the cone.
 The arc length of the sector (c) is equivalent to the circumference of the cone base.

-cis the arc-length of the sector and therefore the circumference of the cone
+- — The arc-length of the sector and, therefore the circumference of the cone

 Adding the lateral area to the result for the area of the base of the cone, we get

 A, the total surface area of a right cone:

 If you only know the perpendicular height of the cone, you can use the equation to calculate the slant height of a cone in terms of the radius to get:

 - — The perpendicular height of the cone.

 Examples of how to find the surface area of a cone

 We now have two equations to calculate the surface area of a right cone, depending on what parameters are known.
 Let's look at some worked examples.